Photo credit Dylan Ward

 Hayley Shannon is originally from Saline, Michigan where she discovered the power of nature and dance to return her to a sensation of aliveness.
 Upon finding dance at age seven as a channel to transform self-consciousness into spirit, she pursued it with great passion.
 Thanks to her family, scholarships, and cleaning many toilets, she was able to study dance through high school and earned a B.A. in Communications and Dance at Michigan State University.
 She believes strongly that dance saved her again and again - by returning her to an authentic knowing of her body and truth.
 Hayley's professor and mentor at MSU, Sherrie Barr, made an invaluable impact on her life by challenging her to strip away extraneous movement to find a more authentic and embodied wisdom beneath.

-While at MSU, a hunger to explore dance as vessel for uniting humanity across cultural boundaries led Hayley to teach college students and youth who were at-risk.
+While at MSU, a hunger to explore dance as vessel for uniting humanity across cultural boundaries led Hayley to bring dance to youth from underserved communities.
 She was a company member of the Michigan Dance Project under the artistic direction of Kathy King, who helped her shift her perception of suffering by showing her the power of gratitude.

 In 2015 she journeyed to Panama to teach youth at orphanages and students at University of Panama.
 The following year, she followed a call to study dance/movement therapy in Greece with Dr. Danielle Fraenkel, founder of Kinections.
 This experience catalyzed a transformational shift personally, creatively and professionally and empowered Hayley to further her somatic studies while infusing D/MT into her dance teaching in Seattle.